aptabase/aptabase-js/packages/web/README.md

 First you need to get your `App Key` from Aptabase, you can find it in the `Instructions` menu on the left side menu.

-Initialized the SDK using your `App Key`:
+Initialize the SDK using your `App Key`:

 ```js
 import { init } from '@aptabase/web';